luau-lang/luau/rfcs/syntax-element-access-function-names.md

 # Summary

 Add syntax for creating functions with element access function names similarly to member and method function names.
+The ability to chain [<expr>] is allowed as well.

 `function <ident>[<expr>]()`